UpstreamDataInc/amodbus/.github/ISSUE_TEMPLATE.md

 <!--
 Before opening a new issue, make sure you do the following:

-- Check that your issue isn't already filed: https://github.com/pymodbus-dev/pymodbus/issues
+- Check that your issue isn't already filed: https://github.com/UpstreamDataInc/amodbus/issues
-- Check the discussions forum https://github.com/pymodbus-dev/pymodbus/discussions
+- Check the discussions forum https://github.com/UpstreamDataInc/amodbus/discussions
-- Prepare a short, runnable example that reproduce the issue with the latest development version of Pymodbus -->
+- Prepare a short, runnable example that reproduce the issue with the latest development version of amodbus -->

 ### Versions

 - Python:
 - OS:
-- Pymodbus:
+- amodbus:
 - Modbus Hardware (if used):

-### Pymodbus Specific
+### amodbus Specific

 - Server: tcp/rtu/ascii - sync/async
 - Client: tcp/rtu/ascii - sync/async